thomas-dsl-johnson/ACORN/README.md

     ├── rivers_ts_flood_preprocessed_dates_removed.csv
     └── summary_matrix.npy
 ```
+## 📂 Repository Structure

 -----
 ## 📝 Notes

   * Ensure that the number of variables in your dataset matches the dimensions of the summary matrix.
   * For large datasets (more than 15 variables), such as `CausalRiverFlood`, visualising the full causal graph is not recommended as it can become cluttered and difficult to interpret.
-  * Thank you to Zhao Tong for the [Causal Graph Recovery from Causal Order Repository](https://github.com/jultrishyyy/Recover-Causal-Graph-from-Causal-Order/tree/50e7f0a7b06cca6623de99a4b467a71f70deca1b?tab=readme-ov-file#causal-graph-recovery-from-causal-order) and its detailed README
+  * Thank you to Zhao Tong (@jultrishyyy) for the [Causal Graph Recovery from Causal Order Repository](https://github.com/jultrishyyy/Recover-Causal-Graph-from-Causal-Order/tree/50e7f0a7b06cca6623de99a4b467a71f70deca1b?tab=readme-ov-file#causal-graph-recovery-from-causal-order) and its detailed README
   * For any issues or questions, please open an issue on the repository's issue tracker.